newrelic/traces-backend-newrelic/README.md

 # traces-backend-newrelic

-This is a New Relic backend implementation for the [Traces](https://github.com/socketry/traces) gem.
+This is a New Relic backend implementation of the [Traces](https://github.com/socketry/traces) gem.

 ## Quick start